Convert ODT to JSON

 Q: How is document structure preserved in JSON?

 A: The converter extracts text content and represents document structure (headings, paragraphs, lists, tables) as nested JSON objects and arrays.
-Rich formatting (bold, italic) may be represented as markers or stripped, as JSON focuses on data structure.
+Rich formatting (bold, italic) may be represented as markers or stripped, as JSON focuses on data structure rather than presentation.

 Q: Can I use the JSON output in my API?